-The water is warm & calm, the snorkelling is wonderful.
-You can see some smaller, tropical fish but the highlight is the colourful mix of soft & hard coral.
+The water is warm & calm, the snorkeling is wonderful.
+You can see some smaller, tropical fish but the highlight is the colorful mix of soft & hard coral.

 The best diving area in Dili is on Arturo Island – in fact, it’s one of the premier sites anywhere in the world.